Older woman talking to her doctor

 What is anal cancer?

 Anal cancer is a change in the cells in the anal canal.
 As the cancer grows it forms a collection of cells (tumour).
 This tumour can cause a blockage and cause symptoms.
-It is a rare cancer: almost 80 people are diagnosed with anal cancer in Ireland every year.*
+It is a rare cancer: about 80 people are diagnosed with anal cancer in Ireland every year.*

 Anal cancer is different from bowel cancer (also known as colon or rectal cancer).
 If you're not sure what the difference is or how it affects you, you can call our Support Line on Freephone 1800 200 700.